 - You have to accept full responsibility if the paint isn’t what you had hoped it would be

 Yes, you can buy your own paint even if you’ve hired a pro to paint.
 Before you go out and buy, consider the following reasons to let the contractor do it.

 Benefits of Hiring a Painting Contractor to Supply Paint

-Ultimately it’s your decision, there are pro’s and con’s to each approach, you just need to decide what is most important to you.
+Leaving it to the professionals is much more convenient, but it is up to you.
+There are pros and cons to each approach, you just need to decide what is most important to you.